PWN-Term/pwn-term.github.io/other/docker/default.md

 ```

 #### Root user bash
-* so sudo dosent need to be used
+* so sudo doesn't need to be used

 ```
 $ clear && sudo bash